 First off, you’ll need to have a team of moderators to assist in keeping the server a fun and appropriate place to participate in as your community grows.
 The best moderators typically have experience participating in your community, and are enthusiastic and seasoned superfans!
 Additionally, each verified server should have a pre-written set of rules of behavior for the server to alleviate possible confusion or misunderstanding, and gives your team a good set of tools to moderate efficiently and transparently.

 As more and more popular public community servers have made their homes on Discord, we’ve added varying levels of server security features to meet the demand.
-Two important features that we require verified servers to implement are moderation levels and explicit content filter:
+Three important features that we require verified servers to implement are moderation levels, explicit content filter & two factor authentication:

 Moderation Levels: Located in the Server settings > Moderation tab.
 Four different levels of verification can be enabled based on the desired level of security for new users joining the server to prevent spam / unhealthy users.
 For verified servers, we require at least a “Medium” level of moderation— in which users must have had their account for more than five minutes in order to participate in the server— to have a good balance between security and participation encouragement for new users.
 (You are more than welcome to set the verification higher or all the way to the max!)